No3371/go-skytable/Readme.md

 - [X] SYS INFO PROTOVER
 - [ ] SYS METRIC HEALTH
 - [ ] SYS METRIC STORAGE

+## SkytableX

+The subpackage provides opinionated extensions that could be useful or convenient.

+For example, `*ConnX.GetWithSimTTL()`, `*ConnX.SetWithSimTTL()`, `*ConnX.UpdateWithSimTTL`() are alternative versions of their respective methods of Conn, these methods only works with []byte values and automatically add an action to maintain timestamp with key "key_timestamp".

 ## DDL with Connection Pool